swapitsneil/ai-job-tracker-motia/README.md

 });
 ```

+## ⚙️ Installing and Using Motia

+Motia is used in this project as the event-driven workflow engine that reacts to backend events and runs automation logic.

+### Install Motia

+From the backend directory, run:

+    npm install motia

 ## 🔧 Motia Workflows in Detail

 Motia serves as the event-driven orchestration layer that powers the AI Job Tracker's automation capabilities.
 By separating workflow logic from core business operations, Motia enables clean architecture and easy extensibility.